nextpyp/pyp/docs/workshop/dhvi/dhvi_day3.rst

 .. nextpyp:: What we learned today
   :collapsible: open

-  In this session we learned how to run 3D refinement in ``nextPYP``:
+  In this session, we learned about the following topics in 3D refinement:

   * Sub-volume averaging and classification